 This may be hard to believe, but it’s been more than 13 years since iCarly first premiered.
 Yep, on September 8, 2007, Nickelodeon fans were first introduced to Carly, Sam, Freddie and the rest of the gang, and it seriously feels like just yesterday!
-And now, the show is coming back for an official reboot with most of the original cast.
+And now, the show back with an official reboot with most of the original cast.

 For those who forgot, the show starred Miranda Cosgrove, Jennette McCurdy, Nathan Kress and Jerry Trainor.
 It aired on the network from September 2007 to November 2012 for six seasons, and was all about followed the life of teenager Carly Shay, who started a web show with friends, Sam and Freddie, and became a viral superstar.